$671,621Average Value$273Average Price per Sq Ft2Homes For Sale

 View GreatSchools Rating Methodology

-Spectacular Views with Year-Round views in every direction.
-2 Story Brick & Siding with a special textured finish, added Florida Room, Finished Basement, Additional Detached Garage that could be an office, gym, art studio and 2000 square feet of hardscaping.
-One Owner, Well Maintained with Backup Generator.
-Many upgrades.
-This is a Hidden Gem.
+Spectacular Views in every direction.
+2 Story Brick & Siding, added Florida Room, Finished Basement, Additional Detached Garage that could be an office, gym, art studio and 2000 square feet of hardscaping.
+One Owner, Well Maintained, Backup Generator.
+Refinished hardwood floors, oak staircase.
+Fireplace with gas log (could be easily converted back to wood) Many upgrades.
+Walking distance to

 Tucked away in the desirable Stenning Woods neighborhood in Hockessin, Delaware, this spacious 4-bedroom, 3.5-bath home offers an impressive 4,562 sq ft of living space and sits on a private 1.16-acre corner lot.
 Just 17 years young, this home perfectly blends elegant design with everyday comfort and is ready to welcome you with open arms.
 As you approach the property, you’re greeted by excellent